ethereum-optimism/.github/CONTRIBUTING.md

 ## Steps for PR Reviewers

-We distinguish between two classes of PR, those wich modify production code (ie. smart contracts, go-ethereum), and those which do not (ie. dev tooling, test scripts, comments).
+We distinguish between two classes of PR, those which modify production code (ie. smart contracts, go-ethereum), and those which do not (ie. dev tooling, test scripts, comments).

 ### 1. PRs which modify production code